 What Makes Engineers Trustworthy?

 There are several theories as to why engineers are considered trustworthy.
 One is that the public views engineering as a challenging career path that requires expertise in maths and science.
-Consequently, people are likely to regard engineers with a certain level of prestige.[3]
-This view is echoed and expanded upon by the regulatory body Engineers Canada, which remarks that engineers are often viewed as “having clearly demonstrated their commitment to developing their skills and knowledge within their field.”[4]
+Consequently, people are likely to regard engineers with a certain level of prestige.
+[3] The regulatory body Engineers Canada echoes and expands this view, remarking that people often view engineers as individuals who have “clearly demonstrated their competence and commitment to developing their skills and knowledge within their field."
+[4]

 Engineering Industry Insights

-Speaking specifically to the findings of Ipsos 2024 veracity index, Paul Bailey, CEO of the Engineering Council, attributes the trustworthiness of engineers to their professionalism and professional registration.
+Speaking specifically to the findings of the Ipsos 2024 Veracity Index, Paul Bailey, CEO of the Engineering Council, attributes the trustworthiness of engineers to their professionalism and professional registration.
 Bailey says:

 (The Engineering Council is a regulatory authority for the registration of chartered and incorporated engineering technicians.)